matthewcannon/mentorme-api/README.md

 At a command line :-

-1. Use cURL to send POST new Mentor records to the API endpoint.
+1. Use cURL to POST new Mentor records to the API endpoint.

         $ ENDPOINT=<paste-your-endpoint-here>
         $ curl -d '{"id":"1A2B", "firstName":"Adam", "lastName":"West"}' -H "Content-Type: application/json" -X POST $ENDPOINT